 ABOUT EGGS - The Art of Cooking Hard Boiled Eggs

-Some recipe websites instruct the reader that; "for perfect hard boiled eggs, bring water to a boil, remove from heat and let them set for so many minutes.”
+Some recipe websites instruct the reader that "for perfect hard boiled eggs, bring water to a boil, remove from heat and let them set for so many minutes.
 Be wary!
-I can assure you that the water will cool fast and the yokes will be under-cooked, please read on..
+I can assure you that the water will cool fast and the yokes will be under-cooked.

 The best eggs for peeling after boiling are those about a week old or more as older eggs will develop a large air pocket that simplify the peeling process.
-Continuous boiling eggs on High heat cause eggs to bounce and break the shell and will toughen the whites and accelerate a chemical reaction between the iron of the yolk and the sulfur compounds of the white that results in green discoloration on the yolks which is why heat should eventually be lowered.
+Continuous boiling eggs on high heat cause eggs to bounce and crack the shell, toughen the whites and accelerate a chemical reaction between the iron of the yolk and the sulfur compounds of the white that results in green discoloration on the yolks which is why heat should eventually be lowered.

 A 9-minute boiled egg.
 Both the yolk and white are firmly set, although the center of the yolk remains tender.
 This egg can be cut into halves or quarters, sliced or chopped, but it keeps enough natural moisture so that it can be briefly reheated as part of an assembled dish.